Richmond Night Market: Developments

 By March 2008, a new location for the Richmond Night Market had not been found.
 Target Events Production Ltd. had stated that it would require about 15 acre of paved land to hold the event.
 Discussions had been taking place with other cities and municipalities, but it was hoped that the market would remain in Richmond, BC.
-In April 2008, Target Events Production Ltd. issued a news release canceling the event for 2008 and stated it would attempt to find an alternative location for the following year.
+In April 2008, Target Events Production Ltd. issued a news release cancelling the event for 2008 and stated it would attempt to find an alternative location for the following year.

 Another promoter, not affiliated with the Richmond Night Market, hosted the night market in 2008 and has continued to do so.
 The succeeding promoter, Lions Communication Inc. renamed the event from Richmond Night Market to "Summer Night Market".
 After a hearing at Richmond City Hall on 20 May 2008, the Summer Night Market was granted a permit for two-years operation at the Vulcan Way location.
 The first season took place between May 30 and 5 October 2008.
 The festival for 2009 started on 15 May 2009 and ended on 4 October 2009.
 The festival for 2010 started on May 21, in order to coincide with start of the May long weekend and is scheduled to finish on October 5.

 In early May 2008, the site was subject to suspicious vandalism which caused Lions Communication Inc. to power the night market with emergency generators while electrical repairs estimated at $100,000 were made.
 The main service pole was cut down and the fuses and wiring were ripped out.
 The RCMP had investigated, and no charges were laid.

 Lions Communications Inc. has previous experience in organizing various night markets both in Richmond and Vancouver, notably the first night market of its kind for Richmond in the 1998 Continental Square Mid-Autumn Festival along with the Chinese New Year Night Market at Lansdowne Centre which ran for 6 consecutive years starting from 1999.
 This company also includes the core operators behind Paradise Entertainment, a company which has organized events such as the Molson Indy opening ceremonies, Mid-Autumn Festival 1995 and Chinese New Year celebrations in 1998 at the Plaza of Nations in Vancouver.
 This company has also stated that they will reduce parking costs compared to previous years and improve access to the night market site.